svalenti52/Digital_Dice/README.md

     Associated files: sylvester.cpp and sylvester1.cpp.

 Chapter 1.
-The Clumsy Dishwasher Problem <br>
+The Clumsy Dishwasher Problem

     Problem: There are five dishwashers working in a restaurant, and after working for a week, they have broken five dishes, with four of them attributable to